learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 instances of a resource (messages, videos, emails, etc.) from which we can select specific items.
 Clicking on one will trigger a more detailed display of that specific item on **another portion of the screen** instead of displaying an entirely new page.
-(You may see this pattern referred to as the master/detail pattern.)
+(You may also see this pattern referred to as the master/detail pattern.)
 With this design, a user can navigate through many items in a list, looking at item details without ever leaving the page they are on.

 Consider how we might create this sort of design in regular React, without using `Route`s: we could create two sibling components, one for the list, and the